Last fall I had the pleasure of attending the AWAI 2016 Bootcamp in southern Florida.

 And at least you need to commit to your own training by reading books, taking courses, and going to industry events.

 Doing all that makes it more likely for a potential mentor to believe in you and take you on.—GG

 If you don’t already own it, get The Elements of Style.
 Green calls this “104 pages of solid gold.”
 I concur.

-I think every writer should have a copy of Strunk & White’s little book within easy reach on their desk.
 And we all should flip through it often for a quick refresher on how to write plainly.
-I think it costs $10 now: a bargain!—GG
+I think it costs $10 now: what a bargain!—GG

 Writing tip #8: Prioritize your day